St Mary's, Isles of Scilly: RNLI

 There has been an RNLI lifeboat station on St Mary's since 1837.
 The first two lifeboats were kept in a boathouse on the town beach at Hugh Town.
 Following closure in 1855 the lifeboat station was re-opened in 1874 and a boathouse was built on the beach at Porth Cressa.
 In 1899 a new boathouse and slipway were built at Carn Thomas and the first motor boat arrived in 1919.

 The lifeboatmen of St Mary's have earned 26 RNLI medals for bravery, comprising one gold, nine silver and 16 bronze, the last awarded in 2004.

 Churches

-For the Anglican churches see St Mary's Church, St Mary's and St Mary's Old Church, St Mary's.
+There are Anglican churches such as St Mary's Church, St Mary's and St Mary's Old Church, St Mary's.

 John Wesley preached here on 13 September 1743.
 The Wesleyan Methodist Society was established in 1788 and the first chapel erected in 1790.
 This was replaced in 1828.
 The present Methodist church was built in 1899 by A.J.
 Trenear in Hugh Town and is part of the Isles of Scilly Methodist Circuit.

+Cornish Wrestling

+Captain James Williams White (1826-1903), the champion Cornish wrestler, was born on St Mary's and after emigrating lived in Burra, South Australia, from 1856.